 - The islands get extremely dark at night since there are no street lamps.

 - There are a lot of stray dogs.
 Don’t try and pet them, just walk on the other side of the road.

 - There is a lot of pollution.
 You will find garbage piles in a lot of areas.
 You will also see they burn their garbage.
 Unfortunately, as a small island with limited resources and capital, it’s their only current option.
 Do what you can to help reduce your waste.

 - The tap water is not safe to drink.

 - You will need bug spray with DEET.

-Nusa Islands Overview
+Nusa Islands Packing Guide

 This concludes the best things to do on the Nusa Islands of Bali.
-No matter which island you decide to stay at, you will be rewarded with amazing scenery and a more off the beaten path feel!
+No matter which island you decide to stay at, you will be rewarded with amazing scenery and a more off-the-beaten-path feel!